-The plastic surgery specialists at UVA Plastic Surgery perform abdominoplasty, often called a tummy tuck, in Charlottesville and Fishersville, VA, to help women and men attain the firm abdominal contours they can be proud of.
+The plastic surgery specialists at UVA Plastic Surgery perform abdominoplasty, often called a tummy tuck, in Charlottesville and Fishersville to help patients from Richmond, Roanoke, and Arlington, VA, and beyond attain the firm abdominal contours they can be proud of.
 Our world-class surgeons combine evidence-based surgical techniques with talent and experience to ensure a safe surgery and natural-looking outcomes.

 Who is a candidate for a tummy tuck?

-Women and men from Harrisonburg and Richmond, VA, Washington, D.C., and nearby cities who are interested in abdominal rejuvenation and are at a healthy, stable weight are often good candidates for tummy tuck surgery.
+Women and men from Harrisonburg, VA; Washington, D.C., and nearby cities who are interested in abdominal rejuvenation and are at a healthy, stable weight are often good candidates for tummy tuck surgery.
 Our surgeons perform this procedure to provide one or a combination of the following improvements:

 - Tightening loose, sagging abdominal skin